vorce/forvillelser/posts/2019-05-17T16:51:36Z-lasso-a-phoenix-liveview-app-running-on-gigalixir.md

 ### Recap

-- Phoenix LiveView is very cool and super useful to add some interactive elements to your elixir web app.
+- Phoenix LiveView is very cool and super useful for adding some interactive elements to your elixir phoenix app.
 - Gigalixir is impressively easy to use and its free tier quite capable
-- Train rides are the best (I wrote this blog post on the way back from CodeBEAM STO)
+- Train rides are the best (I wrote this blog post on the way back from [Code BEAM STO](codesync.global/conferences/code-beam-sto-2019/))